bertt/gltfinfo/README.md

 # gltfinfo

-Tool for getting glTF geometry information like number of triangles, vertice positions, boundingbox, custom vertex attribute _BATCHID (used in 3D Tiles)
+Tool for getting glTF geometry information like number of triangles, vertice positions, boundingbox, custom vertex attribute _BATCHID (used in 3D Tiles 1.0) or _FEATURE_ID_0 (used in 3D Tiles Next/1.1).

 ## Installation

-Requirement: Install .NET Core SDK 3.1 https://dotnet.microsoft.com/download
+Requirement: Install .NET SDK 6.0 https://dotnet.microsoft.com/download

 - Install from NuGet